 A primary purpose of Arapaho National Wildlife Refuge is to provide suitable nesting and brood rearing habitat for waterfowl, as well as other wildlife.

-To help plants and wildlife, refuge staff use a variety of habitat management techniques to maintain, recover or enhance plant and wildlife values.
+At Arapaho NWR, to help plants and wildlife, refuge staff use a variety of habitat management techniques to maintain, recover or enhance plant and wildlife values.
 Refuge staff carefully considers any management techniques and employs them in varying degrees according to the situation.
 Several habitat management tools are used to maintain and enhance habitat, including grazing, prescribed burning, noxious weed control, mowing, seeding and the most important tool for refuge wetlands - water management.
 Sometimes, sensitive areas are closed to the public so that the land can recover more quickly.

 Water is diverted from the Illinois River and directed through a complex system of ditches to irrigate meadows and fill waterfowl brood ponds.
 Water levels are manipulated in the shallow ponds to assure optimal aquatic vegetation for food and escape cover.
 These ponds also produce many insects and other invertebrates which are an important food source for female waterfowl as they raise their young.
 These insects are also essential food for ducklings and goslings during the summer months.